Brad-Hammond/Happy-Hounds/README.md

 - For optimizing the images, I used [Image Optimizer](http://www.imageoptimizer.net/Pages/Home.aspx).
 - For the icons, I used [Font Awesome](https://fontawesome.com/).
 - For the fonts, I used [Google Fonts](https://fonts.google.com/).

+## Testing

+As well as using both W3C Markup Validator and W3C Validator Services to ensure there were no errors in both my HTML and CSS code, I also used chrome dev tools throughout the development process.
+This proved very useful when trying to debug styling issues and also find any issues with different viewports such as mobile.